How TO & How NOT to Smoke CBD Flower

 What People Who Smoke CBD Flower Have Been Doing Wrong for Years

-The passing of the Farm Bill, which allows the cultivation and production of the hemp plant, has created more hype around CBD as a natural treatment than ever before.
+The passing of the Farm Bill, which allows the cultivation and production of the hemp plant, has created more hype around CBD strains as a natural treatment than ever before.
+Safely smoking CBD in bud form is an art.
+You can achieve an entourage effect by smoking flower with smokable marijuana.
+The benefits of smoking high CBD hemp has led to increased industrial hemp production.
 And with the debate over the legality of having and smoking CBD bud in its whole-plant, full-spectrum form currently heating up, increased attention has turned to the various ways to smoke CBD hemp flowers and the benefits and risks of each.

 To provide some insight into the different ways to smoke quality CBD hemp buds and the impact on health and treatment outlook, I turned to the medical community.
 But what I found was completely unexpected.
 Pretty much everyone I’ve spoken to about these findings has been using vaped cbd flower or cbd rich flower incorrectly since day 1.
 And this goes for smoking CBD buds and CBD joint pre-rolls, and for vaping whole-plant CBD flower and CBD oil.

-So what does the medical community have to say about how TO and how NOT to smoke CBD?
+So what does the medical community have to say about the best way to smoke CBD flower?

-But First...Can You Smoke CBD?
+But First...Can You Smoke CBD Rich Hemp?
 Is That a Thing?

 Before evaluating the right and wrong way to smoke dry leaf, whole-plant CBD flower on our health, it’s important to have a clear picture of the differences between hemp and marijuana in terms of chemical makeup and application.
 When people refer to herb, green, weed, flower, grass, bud, pot, tree, nug, reefer and hundreds of other smokable marijuana nicknames, they’re referring to flower from the marijuana or cannabis plant.

 The various species of the Cannabis flowering plant, either Indica or Sativa strains, used for medical and recreational marijuana use have 120+ active ingredients that function similar to the way our body’s natural chemicals are designed to work.
 In addition to the non-psychoactive cannabidiol (CBD) itself, the other main component in whole-plant CBD flower is THC, the popular psychoactive cannabinoid.
+The psychoactive effects of CBD are minimal.
 Various other beneficial cannabinoids, nutritious vitamins, minerals, immunity-boosting antioxidants, essential Omega 3 fatty acids, terpenes, and flavonoids are also in full-spectrum CBD flower.

 What about the hemp plant?
-Can you smoke CBD from hemp?
-The hemp plant is a variety of the Cannabis sativa plant species that has an insignificant amount of mind-altering 0.3 THC (< 0.3%) but a high percentage of CBD.
+Are there benefits of smoking hemp flower CBD?
+The hemp plant is a variety of the Cannabis sativa plant species that has an insignificant amount of mind-altering 0.3 THC (< 0.3%) but high amounts of CBD.
 Similar to marijuana, hemp-derived cannabinoids, and our inherent endocannabinoids interact with our bodies in a similar way.
-But although hemp has high CBD, smoking hemp isn’t a thing.
+But although a hemp drug test shows a high amount of CBD, smoking hemp isn’t a thing.
 Rather, the hemp plant is used for industrial applications and in body care products.

 While all forms of smoking full-spectrum CBD bud have their unique pros and cons, they all play a direct hand in modulating our body’s endocannabinoid system (ECS).
 CBD functions like our inherent endocannabinoid neurotransmitters by binding with cannabinoid receptor proteins in our ECS.